Updated Jan 29, 2026

 Then, go to your "Database" section and select the "Special Location" property type.
 Follow the directions, and your geolocation should be up and running.
 If you have any issues, check out this section of the help documentation for a detailed rundown of setting up geolocation.

-Step 6: Publishing on the Web in the App Stores
+Step 6: Publishing on the Web and in the App Stores

-Adalo lets you create 3 apps from 1: An app for the web, an app for the Apple App Store, and an app for the Google Play Store.
-Let’s talk about how to publish your app to the web first:
+Adalo lets you create 3 apps from 1: An app for the web, an app for the Apple App Store, and an app for the Google Play Store—all from a single codebase.
+Let's talk about how to publish your app to the web first:

 1. Select your profile button from the Horizontal Ribbon.

-2. Return to “Settings” on the Editing Dashboard, and find the “Domain” section — type in your domain (www.domain.co).
-Don’t have one?
-Then, visit GoDaddy and purchase your very own domain.
+2. Return to "Settings" on the Editing Dashboard, and find the "Domain" section—type in your domain (www.domain.co).
+Don't have one?
+Visit GoDaddy and purchase your very own domain.

 3. Go back to the Editing Dashboard, press "Publish," and follow the instructions for a web app.

-Now, your app is live on Google, and customers can find it like any other website.
-They’ll also be able to place orders, but receiving push notifications or being able to access your driver’s geolocation might be challenging to execute.
+Now, your app is live on the web, and customers can find it like any other website.
+They'll be able to place orders, though some features like push notifications work best on native mobile apps.

 Publishing to the Apple App and Google Play Stores

 While publishing your app on the Apple App Store and Google Play Store is more involved than on the web, you can add more functionalities like geolocation, camera integration, and push notifications.
-Plus, the Apple App Store and Google Play Store have a combined billion monthly visitors and an enormous potential audience.
+Plus, the Apple App Store and Google Play Store have a combined billion monthly visitors—an enormous potential audience.

-• A written description: First, search for other food delivery apps and read their descriptions carefully, jotting down keywords the app-makers use to describe their app.
+A written description: First, search for other food delivery apps and read their descriptions carefully, jotting down keywords the app-makers use.
+Then, start writing your app description and include the keywords you found and your unique keywords—essentially synonyms of their keywords.

 If you don't have any graphic design experience, don't worry.
 Sign up for an easy-to-use program like Looka and build an engaging app icon quickly.